kalabox/kalabox/docs/troubleshooting.md

   * **Windows** - `C:\Users\{ME}\.kalabox\logs\kalabox.log`

 !!! tip "Pro Tip: Use verbose or debug mode!""
     Run the failing command again with either the `-v` or `-d` option to get more useful debug output.
+But be careful because this output could contain sensitive information.

 Docker Logs
 -----------